drrnair/dictatemed-mvp/.zenflow/tasks/migrate-from-aws-to-supabase-res-be7f/plan.md

 3. Create Supabase storage buckets (in Supabase dashboard or via SQL):
    - `audio-recordings` (private) - for consultation audio
    - `clinical-documents` (private) - for medical PDFs/images
+   - `user-assets` (private) - for signatures and letterheads
-4. Create initial storage RLS policies for all buckets
+4. Create initial storage RLS policies for all three buckets

 **Completed**:
 - ✅ Added `@supabase/supabase-js` to dependencies